Communities

 I'll see if I can get the Q&A about phased updates ported over real quick while I'm thinking of it and have time.

-ArrayBolt3‭ wrote over 1 year ago
+ArrayBolt3‭ wrote about 2 years ago

 Should I add any legal notice about licensing or whatever to the Codidact version of the phased updates Q&A?
 I'm the author of both the version on SE and the version on Codidact, so I don't legally have to add any notice, but if it would be preferable for one reason or another, I can add a notice that I authored both versions or something like that.